Oyo Empire

 Oyo Empire and surrounding states, c.
 1625.

 The Oyo Empire was a Yoruba empire in West Africa.
-It was located in present-day western Nigeria (including the South West zone, Benin Republic, and the western half of the North Central zone).
-The empire grew to become the largest Yoruba-speaking state through the organizational and administrative efforts of the Yoruba people, trade, as well as the military use of cavalry.
-The Oyo Empire was one of the most politically important states in Western Africa from the late-16th to the early 18th century and held sway not only over most of the other kingdoms in Yorubaland, but also over nearby African states, notably the Fon Kingdom of Dahomey in the modern Republic of Benin on its west.
+It was located in present-day western Nigeria (including the South West zone and the western half of the North Central zone) and Benin.
+It grew to become the largest Yoruba-speaking state through the organizational and administrative efforts of the Yoruba people, trade, as well as the military use of cavalry.
+The Oyo Empire was one of the most politically important states in Western Africa from the late-16th to the early 18th century and held sway not only over most of the other kingdoms in Yorubaland, but also over nearby African states, notably the Fon Kingdom of Dahomey in modern Benin to its west.

 History

 Legend of origin

 The legendary origins of the Oyo Empire lie with Ọranyan (also known as Ọranmiyan), the last prince of the Yoruba Kingdom of Ile-Ife (Ife).
 According to oral traditions, Ọranmiyan made an agreement with his brother to launch a punitive raid on their northern neighbors for insulting their father Oduduwa, the first Ooni of Ife.
 On the way to the battle, the brothers quarreled and the army split up.
 Oranmiyan's force was too small to make a successful attack, so he wandered the southern shore of the Niger River until reaching Bussa.
 There, the local chief entertained him and provided a large snake with a magic charm attached to its throat.

 The chief instructed Oranmiyan to follow the snake until it stopped somewhere for seven days and disappeared into the ground.
 Oranmiyan followed the advice and founded Oyo where the serpent stopped.
 The site is remembered as Ajaka.
 Oranmiyan made Oyo his new kingdom and became the first "oba" (meaning 'king' or 'ruler' in the Yoruba language) with the title of "Alaafin of Oyo" (Alaafin means 'owner of the palace' in Yoruba).
 He left all his treasures in Ife and allowed another king to rule there.

 At one time, Oyo-Ile was at war with the Bariba of Borgu, who wanted to subjugate the new city then still under construction.
 Orangun Ajagunla of Ila, Oranmiyan's elder brother, stormed in with his men to assist.
 Not long after the war was won, Oranmiyan had a son, Ajuwon Ajaka, by Princess Torosi of the Tapa (Nupe); much later Arabambi (Sango) was also born by the same woman.
 It is believed that the name "Sango" was given by his maternal grandfather or that he adopted it from the local name for the god of Thunder.
 Either way, the royal family was devoted to the Spirits of Thunder (Jakuta) and War (Ogun).